 MORE ABOUT AIR WEAPONS AT SportsAble

 Lots of keen shooters take part each week in the air weapons section using both pellet firing rifles or pistols.
-The section boasts world champions and novice members alike and once you’ve tried the sport you are hooked.
+The section boasts world champions and novice members alike and it is possible that once you’ve tried the sport you will become hooked.

 SportsAble has a superb 10m indoor rifle range that is fully equipped with targets, target changers, special lighting and everything that you need to enjoy this compelling sport.